 Roma Cafe, Detroit

-“The Roma Cafe in downtown Detroit’s historic Eastern Market is the oldest Italian restaurant in Detroit, dating back to 1890.
+“The Roma Cafe in downtown Detroit’s historic Eastern Market is the oldest and one of the best Italian restaurants in Detroit, dating back to 1890.
 Walking through the heavy doors feels as if you are taking a step back through time.
 Owner Jan Sossi Belcoure even says the place looks almost as it did 80 years ago.